Insurance fraud: Financial impact

 As insurance fraud may not be detected, it is difficult to accurately estimate its total cost to society.
 Among organizations that have estimated its cost, the Coalition Against Insurance Fraud estimates that in 2006 a total of about $80 billion was lost in the United States due to insurance fraud.
 The Insurance Information Institute, insurance fraud accounts for about 10 percent of the property/casualty insurance industry's incurred losses and loss adjustment expenses.
 The National Health Care Anti-Fraud Association estimates that 3% of the health care industry's expenditures in the United States are due to fraudulent activities, amounting to a cost of about $51 billion.
 According to the FBI, non-health insurance fraud costs an estimated $40 billion per year, which increases the premiums for the average U.S. family between $400 and $700 annually.

 Another study of all types of fraud committed in the United States insurance institutions (property-and-casualty, business liability, healthcare, social security, etc.) estimates the cost at 33% to 38% of the total cash flow through the system.
 This study resulted in the book title The Trillion Dollar Insurance Crook by J.E.
 Smith.
 In the United Kingdom, the Insurance Fraud Bureau estimates that the loss due to insurance fraud in the United Kingdom is about £1.5 billion ($3.08 billion), causing a 5% increase in insurance premiums.
 The Insurance Bureau of Canada estimates that personal injury fraud in Canada costs about C$500 million annually.
 Indiaforensic Center of Studies estimates that Insurance frauds in India costs about $6.25 billion annually.

 Types of insurance fraud

 Insurance fraud can be classified as either hard fraud or soft fraud.

 Hard fraud occurs when someone deliberately plans or invents a loss, such as a collision, auto theft, or fire that is covered by their insurance policy in order to claim payment for damages.
 Criminal rings are sometimes involved in hard fraud schemes that can steal millions of dollars.

 Soft fraud, which is more common than hard fraud, is sometimes also referred to as opportunistic fraud.
 This type of fraud consists of policyholders exaggerating otherwise legitimate claims.
 For example, when involved in an automotive collision an insured person might claim more damage than actually occurred.
-Soft fraud can also occur when, while obtaining a new health insurance policy, an individual misreports previous or existing conditions to obtain a lower premium on the insurance policy.